greenelab/czi-seed-rfa/manuscript.md

 find differences.
-Low-dimensional representations, because they compress the space, provide the building blocks for search approaches that can be practically applied across very large datasets such as the HCA. *We propose to develop algorithms and software for efficient search over the HCA.*
+Low-dimensional representations, because they compress the space, provide the building blocks for search approaches that can be practically applied across very large datasets such as the HCA. *We propose to develop algorithms and software for efficient search over the HCA using low-dimensional representations.*

 The primary approach to search in low-dimensional spaces is relatively
 straightforward: one must create an appropriate low-dimensional representation